UPB-Graphics/gfx-framework/README.md

 It has missing functionality that you will need to implement.

-The code is cross-platform, and you can build it natively on:
+The code is cross-platform, and has been tested on:

 -   Windows: i686, x86_64
 -   Linux: x86_64